Gobot1234/steam.py/docs/api.rst

     :param trade: The trade offer that was canceled.
     :type trade: :class:`~steam.TradeOffer`

+.. function:: on_trade_expire(trade)

+    Called when a trade offer expires due to being active for too long.

+    :param trade: The trade offer that expired.
+    :type trade: :class:`~steam.TradeOffer`

 .. function:: on_trade_counter(before, after)

     Called when the client or the trade partner counters a trade offer.